 I’m glad you’re here and I am always happy to answer any questions you may have and provide excellent customer service for your purchase.
 Pricing information is included in the form below.
 Please use the comment field to ask about options not noted, including other sizes, materials, or finishing options.
 For ready-to-hang, custom-framed prints, or larger prints with archival mat, please include information in your comments.

 Where to find my fine art images to purchase, if not in the FINE ART PORTFOLIOS on this page?
 I often post images on INSTAGRAM first, as I find the reach and efficiency of posting there optimal.
 I also occasionally share an image on FACEBOOK that isn’t posted on the website.
 It’s unlikely you’d ever find an image in my ETSY SHOP, that isn’t posted here, but you can always check in.

-I am working to title all FINE ART images on this site, but to ensure we are communicating about the same image when you are interested in purchasing, please grab the image link (right click on it and select “Copy link address” – or something similar, perhaps depending on your browser interface) and include it in the FINE ART PRINT INQUIRIES CONTACT FORM below.
+It is one of my goals to provide a unique title or image number for each FINE ART image on this site, but until then, to ensure we are communicating about the same image you are interested in purchasing, please grab the image link (right click on it and select “Copy link address” – or something similar, perhaps depending on your browser interface) and include it in the FINE ART PRINT INQUIRIES CONTACT FORM comments below.

 If you want to learn more about aspect ratios, print sizes, frames, mats, and cropping please click here, to read a lengthy section about that, but I warn you it may be mind-numbing.
 Either way, we will address relevant matters as needed, once you inquire about a print purchase.